GOT FOGGY WINDOWS?

-A. If the window has a light haze, or small deposits that look like salt crystals we can often clean them out.
-If the spotting gets much worse with river bedding streaks or white water spots, they will fade, but we usually will not be able to clean them out completely.
+A. If the window has a light haze or constant dripping moisture we can often clean them out.
+If there is crystallization, prominent streaks ("river-bedding") or white water spots that have dried in the sun, they may fade, but we usually will not be able to clean them out completely.

 A: There is no exact answer to how long it takes for a window to clear.
 There are a three major variables; how large is the window, what is the window orientation to the sun and how much moisture is in the window system.
 Triple pane windows take longer due to the fact there is twice the area to dry out.
 Honestly most windows look worse when we finish than before we started because the cleaning and rinsing process adds moisture to the system.
 However now the window can begin to heal or dry out.
 In the summer many windows dry out in two weeks.
 In the early spring and late fall they may take 6 to 8 weeks or more to completely dry out.
 Our warranty guarantees that all moisture will be evaporated after 12 weeks.